- After the Arabs brought coffee to the European market only in small quantities, trade began to flourish at the beginning of the 17th century.

 - Of course you get Arabica coffee in France.
 Tradition, however, have rather dark roasted Robusta beans.
 This is due to the fact that in the former French colonies in West Africa Robusta is mainly cultivated – according to this the import was supported by the government.

 café au lait is very common for breakfast.
 Traditionally, it is served in the “Bol”, a bowl-shaped dish.
 Important: Coffee and hot milk are poured at the same time, otherwise it is not real!
-And the coffee is filter coffee from a french press.
+And the coffee is from a french press.

 If you order un café you get an espresso.
 However, if you want a large coffee, you should order a grand café or a café double.